 Transportation costs depend in part on housing location and accessibility and are an essential factor in overall affordability.
-A household is cost-burdened when their housing and transportation costs exceed 45 percent of their gross income.
-In 2015, housing and transportation costs consumed 46 percent (23 percent for housing, 23 percent for transportation) of the median household income (\$56,581), indicating that many Weber County households are cost-burdened by housing and transportation.
-For households at the moderate-income threshold, combined housing and transportation costs consume 53 percent of income on average (28 percent for housing and 25 percent for transportation).
+A household is cost-burdened when their housing and transportation costs exceed 45% of their gross income.
+In 2015, housing and transportation costs consumed 46% (23% for housing, 23% for transportation) of the median household income (\$56,581), indicating that many Weber County households are cost-burdened by housing and transportation.
+For households at the moderate-income threshold, combined housing and transportation costs consume 53% of income on average (28% for housing and 25% for transportation).
 These figures are based on the most recent version of the H+T index, which uses data from the 2015 American Community Survey, and does not consider the alarming rates of recent housing increases depicted below.